allenmyao/vuejs-todomvc/readme.md

 # Vue.js TodoMVC

 > A TodoMVC webapp using Vue.js components.
+Includes unit tests (run on PhantomJS via Karma using Mocha + Chai with Sinon.JS mocking available) and E2E tests (run on Chrome and Firefox via Nightwatch.js).

 ## Build Setup